-Veterans are a small and often forgotten part of the United States of America whose services are seen in the purity of heart and sacrifice of blood of the red stripes in our nation’s flag.
-They are a resource that is too easily labeled broken and disposable.
-“Thank you for your service” means little for the human resources departments that screen veterans out.
-Many a veteran has commented on leadership when they see non-veterans promoted and less skilled.
+Veterans are a small and often forgotten part of the United States of America.
+Their services are seen in the purity of heart and sacrifice of blood in the red stripes in our nation’s flag.

-Many changes are needed and changes need to be in place to help.
-Yet, like my congressional representative, a senator, senatorial candidate, they are silent on needed changes for fear of losing funding from the very funding that keeps them in office.
-But they will stand for PR photos for the few that make it through the fine sieve of selection.
-I have been to the so-called veterans help sessions.
-These vendors are looking for free labor or can do little to help because it is the Veterans Administration that is responsible.
+Like my congressional representative, a senator, and previous senatorial candidate, they are silent on needed changes for fear of losing funding from the very organizations that keep them in office.
+These elected legislators have no shame to stand for PR photos for the few that make it through the fine sieve of selection.

-Having talked with a national and local veterans’ head official, one is an advocate and another is helping but feels manual labor is the best he can do for enlisted personnel.
-Other well-meaning groups help but still have the image of a broken body and soul.
+Having talked with national and local veterans’ head officials, one is an avid advocate for veteran employment, and another feels manual labor is the best he can do for enlisted personnel, our non-veteran employers discount veterans’ skills and dedication.
+Other well-meaning groups help but still present the image of a broken body and soul.